joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

 ### 1. Create an EC2 instance in AWS

-- Login into AWS
+- Log in to AWS
-- Create a key value pair using our public key which we can use to SSH in our instance.
+- Create a key pair using your public key for SSH access:
-  - Go to Key Value pairs and click on "Import"
+  - Navigate to Key Pairs and click "Import"
-  - Name the key value pair as `test-laptop`
+  - Name the key pair (e.g., `test-laptop`)
-  - Use this command to copy our public key to the clipboard.
+  - Copy your public key to the clipboard:
   ```bash
     pbcopy < ~/.ssh/id_rsa.pub
   ```
-  - Copy this public key to the key value pair
+  - Paste the public key and click "Create"

-  - Click create
+- Launch an EC2 instance:

-- Go to EC2 and click on "Launch Instance".
+  - Go to EC2 and click "Launch Instance"
-  - Select free tier and let's choose Ubuntu as an OS for this example.
+  - Select the free tier and choose Ubuntu as the operating system
-  - Keep all default configurations for creating an EC2 instance.
+  - Keep the default configurations for the EC2 instance
-  - Use the above created key value pair in the SSH configuration while creating an EC2 instance
+  - Select the key pair you created above in the SSH configuration
-  - This will ensure we can access this EC2 instance from our local laptop.
+  - This allows you to access the instance from your local machine

-- That's it.
-We don't need any more configurations on the server.
-- Verify we are able to SSH to the created server by doing:
+- Verify SSH access to the instance:

 ```bash
 ssh ubuntu@<public_ip_address_of_the_ec2_instance>
 ```

-## 2. Getting our Rails repository ready for deployment
+## 2. Prepare Your Rails Application for Deployment

-- Now navigate to the root directory of your Rails application and check if you have a `Dockerfile` already present.
+- Navigate to your Rails application's root directory and verify you have a `Dockerfile`.
-    - If your Rails application was created on Rails version 7.1 or greater, <a href="https://rubyonrails.org/2023/10/5/Rails-7-1-0-has-been-released">Rails now by default ships with a Dockerfile</a>.
+    - Rails 7.1 and later <a href="https://rubyonrails.org/2023/10/5/Rails-7-1-0-has-been-released">include a Dockerfile by default</a>
-    - If not, we can use the <a href="https://github.com/fly-apps/dockerfile-rails">dockerfile-rails gem</a> for generating Dockerfile and related files.
+    - For earlier versions, use the <a href="https://github.com/fly-apps/dockerfile-rails">dockerfile-rails gem</a> to generate the necessary files

-Make sure you have a `Dockerfile` present because Kamal uses a docker image for deployment.
+A `Dockerfile` is required because Kamal uses Docker images for deployment.

-Next thing is to make sure you have health check route.
-Again if your application was created on Rails version 7.1 or greater, you should have an `/up` route which determines whether your application is up or not.- If you don't have an `/up` health check route, you can add this following code to your `config/routes.rb` file:
+- Ensure you have a health check route.
+Rails 7.1+ includes an `/up` route by default that indicates application health.
+- If you don't have this route, add it to your `config/routes.rb` file:

 ```routes.rb
 get '/up', to: ->(env) { [204, {}, ['']] }
 ```

-- Once we have these two things (Dockerfile and the health check route), we should be all set to start using Kamal.
+- With a Dockerfile and health check route in place, you're ready to use Kamal.

-## 3. Using Kamal for deployment
+## 3. Deploy with Kamal

-- Install Kamal using:
+- Install Kamal:

 ```bash
 gem install kamal
 ```

-  - This will install Kamal 2 which is the latest version of Kamal in your gem environment (depending on the ruby version you are on).
+This installs Kamal 2, the latest version (version depends on your Ruby version).

-- Now, navigate to the Rails application repository (`kamal_demo`) and initialize Kamal
+- Navigate to your Rails application and initialize Kamal:

 ```bash
 cd kamal_demo
 kamal init
 ```

-- This will create a bunch of files like `config/deploy.yml`, `.kamal/hooks` and `.kamal/secrets`.
+This creates several files including `config/deploy.yml`, `.kamal/hooks`, and `.kamal/secrets`.

-  - Let's start with the environment variables configuration first:
+  - Configure environment variables:
-    - First, you will need to create a Docker Registry key.
-Docker Registry Key can be found by logging in to your Docker account and going to `Account Settings > Security > New Access Token` to create a new access token.
+    - Create a Docker Registry access token by logging into your Docker account and navigating to `Account Settings > Security > New Access Token`
-    - Second, you will need a `RAILS_MASTER_KEY`.
-      - `RAILS_MASTER_KEY` is used in decrypting your credentials located at `config/credentials/production.yml.enc` or `config/credentials.yml.enc`
-      - For production environment, it is located in `config/credentials/production.key` of our Rails application which is used to decrypt Rails credentials.
+    - Obtain your `RAILS_MASTER_KEY`, which decrypts your production credentials file (`config/credentials/production.yml.enc`)
-        - If `config/credentials` folder is not present, run `EDITOR=vim rails credentials:edit --environment production` to create the production credentials file and master key.
+      - If you don't have a production credentials file, create one with: `EDITOR=vim rails credentials:edit --environment production`
-    - Once you have these two keys ready, there are 3 different ways to set it up.
-    - These keys need to be defined in `.kamal/secrets` file from where Kamal (deploy.yml) can access them.
-The `.kamal/secrets` file can be committed into git because the credentials are actually present somewhere else.
-We just define them in this file.
-    - These are the three ways to define them in `.kamal/secrets` file.
+    - There are three ways to manage these secrets in `.kamal/secrets`:
-      - First way is to create a `.env` file and load the keys using `direnv`
+      1. Create a `.env` file and load it with `direnv`
-      - Second way is to read secrets via a command like `rails credentials:fetch kamal.registry_password`
+      2. Use `rails credentials:fetch kamal.registry_password` (requires latest Rails)
-      - Third way is to use a third party tool like `1password` and then fetch the keys using `kamal secrets`
+      3. Use a third-party tool like 1Password with `kamal secrets`
-    - In the second way, we will need to be on the latest Rails which has support for commands like `credentials:fetch`
-    - We will go with the first way for simplicity where we define an `.env` file in the root of our project.
-    - After defining them in `.env`, we will need to have these keys such that are available as environment variables in the command line when we do `export $KAMAL_REGISTRY_PASSWORD`
+    - For simplicity, we'll use the first approach with a `.env` file
-      - In order to do this, we will need a tool like [direnv](https://github.com/direnv/direnv/blob/master/docs/installation.md) which loads environment variables from `.env` file to our command line.
+    - Use [direnv](https://github.com/direnv/direnv/blob/master/docs/installation.md) to load environment variables from `.env` into your shell
-    - This is how the `.env` file should look like:
+    - Your `.env` file should look like:

       ```bash
       KAMAL_REGISTRY_PASSWORD=<our_docker_access_token>
       RAILS_MASTER_KEY=<our_rails_production_master_key>
       ```

-- The `kamal init` command also creates a `config`/`deploy.yml` file.
-This file is responsible for storing the configuration of our Rails application which is necessary to deploy on a remote server.
-Edit this file and change it to something like this:
+- The `kamal init` command also creates a `config/deploy.yml` file.
+This file contains the configuration needed to deploy your Rails application.
+Edit it to match the following:

 ```yaml
 service: kamal_demo